univention/univention-corporate-server/doc/app-center/configurations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The App settings are defined in the ini format.
 The definition can be
-done in the field Settings that can be used to configure the app. ini
+done in the field *Settings* that can be used to configure the app ini
 file format.
 One ini file can contain several settings.

 The name of a setting is the name of the section in the ini file, for